 Closed captions often come with multiple language options.
 This feature is particularly useful in a globalized world, as it ensures that content is accessible not only to those who are deaf or hard of hearing but also to non-native speakers.
 The availability of captions in various languages can significantly broaden the audience reach of video content.

-Open vs. closed captions
+Open caption vs. closed caption

 The two significant types of captions are open and closed captions.
 While both serve the essential function of transcribing audio content for accessibility, they differ in how they are presented to the viewer.